WalletScrutiny/WalletScrutinyCom/_android/com.bitcan.app.md

 ## Verdict

-While waiting for their reply, we are going to assume that their statement of providing the private keys to the user is accurate and true.
-This makes the app self-custodial.
-However, we **were not able to locate the source code of the app**.
+While waiting for their reply, we are going to assume that as the keys are not actually accessible or viewable at the moment.
+In that case, we are compelled to mark this app as **custodial** unless there is further update or clarification from the providers.
+Thus, this app is **not verifiable.**